2SM WITH MARCUS PAUL IN THE MORNING

 LEIGH: Olly, I think it made sense at the time the changes were made [in March] that we relaxed the asset limit somewhat.
 The problem was that the government allowed it to go completely and then didn't keep an eye on who was actually claiming.
 We do need to make sure that the support’s available for people who need it.
 I know that the sudden snapback in JobKeeper and JobSeeker is going to take a lot of money out of local communities.
 One thing about the payments given to those who are earning very little is that they go straight back into the economy.
 So they're out there supporting retail, supporting hospitality, supporting childcare.
 And as that money gets taken out of communities, we can expect a follow on effect on the economy.Read more

 ABC NEWS RADIO

-ANDREW LEIGH, SHADOW ASSISTANT TREASURER: G’day, Sandy.
+ANDREW LEIGH, SHADOW ASSISTANT MINISTER FOR TREASURY AND CHARITIES: G’day, Glen.
 Great to be with you.

 BARTHOLOMEW: First, reaction to this news that a New York University was eligible for this taxpayer assistance.

 LEIGH: Look, I don’t begrudge NYU getting it.
 I don’t begrudge a private Australian university - Bond University - getting it.
 But it is pretty extraordinary, isn't it, that the government's changed the rules three times to prevent public universities from accessing JobKeeper.
 We're now seeing 11,000 job losses.
 Universities Australia say it might go to 21,000 losses.
 And all this at a time in which young people are facing the worst labour market in decades, when we should be opening up university places.
 Now the smart thing to do during a downturn is to provide young people with a chance to study.
 We ought to be expanding universities, not contracting them.Read more

 FAIRNESS IS ANOTHER CASUALTY